Izento/ballad-a-song-organizer/README.md

 The GUI's **Organize library** action asks for confirmation, identifies songs, writes all verified metadata, embeds missing front cover art, and renames the same verified files.
-Ambiguous recordings and unsupported files remain unchanged and appear in **Skipped / errors**; duplicate findings remain read-only.
+Ambiguous recordings and unsupported files remain unchanged and appear in **Skipped / errors**.
+Duplicate findings appear on their own review tab: the user can select confirmed unwanted copies, keep at least one file in every group, and send unchanged selections to the Windows Recycle Bin.
 The tag row's context menu can show the MusicBrainz and identification evidence used for a proposal.

 From the command line, `ballad enrich` previews proposals.
 Add `--apply` to